Battle of Ye: Background

 Since his withdrawal from Ye, Cao Cao's policy on the Yuan brothers was to let them wear each other out while he dealt with their ally Liu Biao in Jing Province (covering present-day Hubei and Hunan), and thus he was unsure what to make of the envoy.
 Cao Cao's advisor Xun Yu, who long advocated settling the north before turning elsewhere, reasoned that Liu Biao was not ambitious enough to be a threat, and it was high time to reap the benefits of the Yuan family feud before the brothers reunite.
 Cao Cao agreed, but he continued to put Jing Province first.
 Observing that Cao Cao was doubtful of Yuan Tan's sincerity in an alliance, Xin Pi spoke his mind:

-Cao Cao accepted this advice, and Xin Pi thus switched sides.
+Cao Cao accepted this advice, and Xin Pi thus joined Cao Cao's army.
 By the end of the year 203, Cao Cao again led his army across the Yellow River to Liyang and cemented the alliance by marrying his son Cao Zheng (曹整) with Yuan Tan's daughter.
 Yuan Shang indeed lifted the siege on Pingyuan and returned to guard Ye.
 With Yuan Tan's position safe, Cao Cao returned for the time being.